 Looking to replace your fence in Atlanta, Georgia?
 As a starting point, you should be familiar with the basic laws and regulations about fencing.

-The City of Atlanta allows property owners to construct fences made from the basic materials: wood fences, chain link fences, and vinyl fences.
-Always check with your HOA to make sure there aren't prohibited fence materials in your neighborhood.
+The City of Atlanta allows property owners to construct fences made from common materials such as wood fences, chain link fences, and vinyl fences.

 There are no setbacks specific to fence in the city of Atlanta.
 That means there aren't specifications for how far back from the property line you can construct your fence.